Newbattle Beekeepers Association

 The teaching apiary in the grounds of Newbattle College

-The existing facilities although adequate for the teaching apiary and storage requirements were not at all suitable for the expanded activities of Newbattle Bee Academy.
-The college trustees were willing to allow the use of a wooden hut adjacent to the main college building which was built in the run up to the second world war for the Auxiliary Territorial Service and the Royal Army Medical Corps and used as their administration centre and training facility.
+The facilities although adequate for the teaching apiary and for storage requirements were not at all suitable for the expanded activities of Newbattle Beekeepers Association.
+The college trustees were willing to allow the use of a wooden hut adjacent to the main college building which was built in the run- up to the second world war for the Auxiliary Territorial Service and the Royal Army Medical Corps and used as their administration centre and training facility.
 It was last used by the armed forces in 1950, almost 70 years ago.
 Since then it had fallen into disrepair.

 The timber huts when in use by the army

 The WW2 Hut - (now the Bee Academy) - as it was before refurbishment work started

 As you can see the building was in a dilapidated state.
 We commissioned a survey to identify the work needed and the anticipated costs associated with the refurbishment.